Pearls and Pitfalls for Launching into Clinical Research

 Learners must complete an evaluation form to receive a certificate of completion.
 You must participate in the entire webinar as partial credit is not available.
 If you are seeking continuing education credit for a specialty not listed below, it is your responsibility to contact your licensing/certification board to determine course eligibility for your licensing/certification requirement.

 In support of improving patient care, this activity has been planned and implemented by Amedco LLC and the Clinical TMS Society.
 Amedco LLC is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
-Credit Designation Statement – Amedco LLC designates this live activity for a maximum of 1 AMA PRA Category 1 CreditTM.
+Credit Designation Statement – Amedco LLC designates this enduring activity for a maximum of 1 AMA PRA Category 1 CreditTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Questions?
 Email Certificate@AmedcoEmail.com